AidanFray/MSc_Dissertation/Papers/paper_notes.md

 - [] Complexity Estimates of a SHA-1 Near-Collision Attack for GPU and FPGA

+# Near-Collision methods

-# Complexity Estimates of a SHA-1 Near-Collision Attack for GPU and FPGA
+### Complexity Estimates of a SHA-1 Near-Collision Attack for GPU and FPGA

 Talks about global 'root certificates' and their use of SHA1.